rajpoudell/React/README.md

 ![returning_from_useEffect](./src/image/console-return-from-useEffect.jpg)

 *  Here return function inside useEffect is used to clear up the code when the useEffect is being called as shown in the console msg above.
+### In conclusion:
+* The callback function inside useEffect is executed after the initial render and after every subsequent re-render by default.
+If you want to run the effect only once, you can pass an empty array ([]) as the second parameter.
+This effectively tells React that the effect has no dependencies,so it doesn't need to re-run.

+* If you provide a dependencies array, the effect will only be re-run if any of the dependencies change.
+React will compare the current dependencies with the previous ones and determine if the effect should run again.

+* Inside the effect callback, you can perform any asynchronous or synchronous operations.
+You can also return a cleanup function, which will be executed before the component is unmounted or re-rendered.
+The cleanup function is useful for cleaning up any resources, event listeners, or subscriptions created by the effect.